 Scalable growth is the primary focus for the VP of sales, and developing the skills required for success generally takes at least ten years of experience.
 Individuals in this role are usually previous directors or managers who demonstrate high levels of growth and success.
 They need exceptional communication skills, a deep understanding of how performance data translates to strategy, and an appetite for scaling the business.

-Because they report directly to the CEO and act as the expert in all things sales-related, the chief sales officer typically has decades of sales experience in their pocket.
+Chief sales officers act as the expert in all things sales-related and typically have decades of sales experience in their pocket.
 They've generally advanced from manager, to director, to VP and are ready for a new challenge.

-In addition to the more common roles along a sales career path, there are also a few additional jobs that sales reps and managers might pivot into throughout their professional journey, including:
+There are also a few additional jobs that sales representatives and managers might pivot into throughout their professional journey, including:

 Regardless of your role or function within the sales team, you need powerful tools for support.
-Outreachs Sales Execution Platform helps sales teams execute at their full potential, so they can win more deals with less effort and deliver a better customer experience.
+Outreach's Sales Execution Platform helps sales teams unlock their productivity to create more pipeline and close more deals.

 Want to learn more?
-Check out our series on what sales managers need to succeed in 2022, or request a demo to discover out how Outreach can improve your team's sales execution.
+Unlock our free ebook, "3 simple ways to close more deals" or request a demo to discover how Outreach can improve your team's sales execution.